granthenke/spark-demo/README.md

 Below are some sample commands for each demo:

+>*Note:*
-*Note:* You will need to substitute in your Spark Master URL
+>   You will need to substitute in your Spark Master URL

 - SparkPi: ```gradle runSpark -PsparkMain="com.cloudera.sa.SparkPi" -PsparkArgs="spark://example:7077 100"```
+- Sessionize: ```gradle runSpark -PsparkMain="com.cloudera.sa.Sessionize" -PsparkArgs="spark://example:7077"```
 - NetworkWordCount: ```gradle runSpark -PsparkMain="com.cloudera.sa.NetworkWordCount" -PsparkArgs="spark://example:7077 localhost 9999"```
-- MeetupRSVP: ```gradle runSpark -PsparkMain="com.cloudera.sa.MeetupRSVP" -PsparkArgs="spark://example:7077"```
-- Sessionize: ```gradle runSpark -PsparkMain="com.cloudera.sa.Sessionize" -PsparkArgs="spark://example:7077"```

 ### Step 6 - Run the Demos on a cluster: ###
 The build creates a fat jar tagged with '-hadoop' that contains all dependencies needed to run on the cluster.
 The jar can be found in './build/libs/'.